-Under Title VII of the Civil Rights Act of 1964, an employer cannot discriminate in any employment-related aspects including hiring, termination, job assignment, compensation, salary, benefits, discipline, and promotions.
+Under Title VII of the Civil Rights Act of 1964, an employer cannot discriminate in employment-related aspects, including hiring, termination, job assignment, compensation, salary, benefits, discipline, and promotions.
 The law also prohibits employers from implementing policies that seem neutral but can hurt a protected group of people.
-Additionally, harassment of employees on the basis of a protected characteristic (sex, race, etc) is also prohibited under the law.
+Additionally, harassment of employees based on a protected characteristic (sex, race, etc.) is also prohibited under the law.

 Title VII of the Civil Act applies to:

-The Pregnancy Discrimination Act (PDA) was added to the Title VII through an amendment and makes it illegal for employers to discriminate against applicants or employees on the basis of childbirth, pregnancy, or any other related medical conditions.
+The Pregnancy Discrimination Act (PDA) was added to the Title VII through an amendment and made it illegal for employers to discriminate against applicants or employees based on childbirth, pregnancy, or any other related medical conditions.

 The act makes it illegal for employers to force pregnant employees to take leave when they can fulfill their duty or judge their willingness and ability to work after the birth of their children.
-Based on accommodations and benefits, employers are required to treat pregnant employees like other employees who are temporarily off work due to other reasons.
+Based on accommodations and benefits, employers must treat pregnant employees like other employees who are temporarily off work due to other reasons.

-Abbreviated as ADEA, the Age Discrimination in Employment Act deems it illegal for employers to discriminate against employees on the basis of their age.
+Abbreviated as ADEA, the Age Discrimination in Employment Act deems it illegal for employers to discriminate against employees based on age.
 The Act is applicable and can form a basis of the lawsuit only for employees that are at least 40 years old.
 Like Title VII of the Civil Act, ADEA is also applicable to all job-related aspects.
-In addition to this, there is a separate law known as the Older Workers Benefits Protection Act (OWBPA) that prohibits employers from discriminating in terms of the benefits they provide to employees who are older than 40 years.
+In addition to this, a separate law known as the Older Workers Benefits Protection Act (OWBPA) prohibits employers from discriminating in terms of the benefits they provide to employees who are older than 40 years.

 ADEA applies to:

-Although the ADEA applies to state government employees as well, they cannot file a lawsuit against the state government but have the option of asserting their rights through the EEOC.
+Although the ADEA applies to state government employees, they cannot file a lawsuit against the state government but can assert their rights through the EEOC.

-The American with Disabilities Act (ADA) makes it illegal for employers to discriminate against applicants and employees with disabilities in all aspects of employment including benefits.
+The American with Disabilities Act (ADA) makes it illegal for employers to discriminate against applicants and employees with disabilities in all aspects of employment, including benefits.
 The act not only protects applicants and employees with a disability but others who previously had a disability or the ones who are incorrectly perceived as having a disability.
 This means that an employer cannot base their job-related decisions on the history of disability of an applicant or employee.
-Similarly, if an employer assumes that an applicant or employee is disabled although they are not, and uses it to make an employment-based decision then they are in violation of ADA.
-The law also prohibits employers from discriminating against employees on the basis of their relationship with someone who has or had a disability.
+Similarly, if an employer assumes that an applicant or employee is disabled although they are not and uses it to make an employment-based decision, they violate ADA.
+The law also prohibits employers from discriminating against employees based on their relationship with someone with a disability.